FutuneAI/ai-visibility-framework/components/semantic-density.md

 There is no single metric for semantic density.
 Practical proxies:

 **Specificity ratio:** Count the number of specific, verifiable claims in a piece of content (named certifications, quantified metrics, named application contexts, named customer segments) versus the number of generic value statements.
-Higher ratio = higher density.
+A higher ratio generally indicates higher density

 **Query alignment test:** Write 5 specific queries your target buyers might ask an AI about your category.
 For each query, identify the most relevant chunk from your current content.
-If you cannot find a relevant chunk for most queries, density is insufficient.
+If you cannot find a relevant chunk for most queries, the density is insufficient.

 **Competitor comparison:** Run the same category query on Perplexity.
 Which companies appear in the response?
 Read their indexed content.
 Compare the specificity of their content to yours.
 This gives a relative density benchmark.